Teleport Blog - Gravitational Rebrands as Teleport - Nov 19, 2020

 Teleport’s mission is to give developers instant access to any computing resource anywhere in the world.

-Unified Access Plane is what we call the technology of accessing any computing resource located anywhere.
+Access Platform is what we call the technology of accessing any computing resource located anywhere.

 Teleport started with SSH as its only supported protocol, with Kubernetes access added recently.
 This brings me to other announcements we’re making today.